-The following short and long-term trends provide us confidence in our ability to grow Rand:
+The following short and long-term trends provide us confidence in our ability to grow the Corporation:

-- We expect that well run businesses will require capital to grow and should be able to compete effectively given eager reception of new technologies and service concepts, regardless of the macroeconomic environment. - We continue to manage risk by investing with other investors, when possible. - We are involved with the governance and management of a majority of our portfolio companies, which enables us to support their operating and marketing efforts and facilitate their growth. - As our portfolio expands, we are able to better leverage our infrastructure. - We believe receipt of cash and portfolio assets as consideration in the Transaction with East, as well as the establishment of RCM as our external investment advisor, broadens our potential pipeline of investment opportunities in order to build our portfolio, facilitate growth and reduce operating expenses as a percentage of portfolio assets.
-Strategically, we expect to advance our efforts to increase our income-producing investments so as to support a regular cash dividend for shareholders and complement our equity investments that drive capital appreciation. - We have sufficient cash to invest in new opportunities and to repurchase shares.
-Subsequent to quarter end, our Board of Directors approved a new share repurchase program which authorizes the purchase of up to \$1.5 million of our Common Stock through April 22, 2021 at prices per share of common stock of no greater than the then current net asset value.
+- We expect that well run businesses will require capital to grow and should be able to compete effectively given eager reception of new technologies and service concepts, regardless of the macroeconomic environment. - We continue to manage risk by investing with other investors, when possible. - We are involved with the governance and management of a majority of our portfolio companies, which enables us to support their operating and marketing efforts and facilitate their growth. - As our portfolio expands, we are able to better leverage our externalized management structure. - We believe receipt of cash and portfolio assets as consideration in the Transaction with East, as well as the establishment of RCM as our external investment advisor, broadens our potential pipeline of investment opportunities in order to build our portfolio, facilitate growth and reduce operating expenses as a percentage of portfolio assets.
+Strategically, we expect to advance our efforts to increase our income-producing investments so as to support a regular cash dividend for shareholders and complement our equity investments that drive capital appreciation. - We have sufficient cash to both invest in new opportunities and to repurchase shares.
+On April 22, 2020, our Board of Directors approved a new share repurchase plan, which authorizes the purchase of up to \$1.5 million of our Common Stock through April 22, 2021 at prices per share of common stock of no greater than the then current net asset value.
+During the quarter, we purchased 1,300 shares at an average price of \$11.00 per share.